 Step 4: Connect projects to milestones and goals

-Now it’s time to get down to the nitty-gritty of identifying the programs and projects you and your team will work on to hit your milestones.
+Now it’s time to get down to the details of identifying the programs and projects you and your team will work on to hit your milestones.
 This step is critical to keeping your employees engaged in their work.
 People want to know that what they do matters, and the best way to show them is to connect their work to high-level goals.

 This step will also benefit your business: engaged employees are more likely to stay at a company, be more productive, act as effective brand ambassadors, and provide a better customer experience, which helps drive sales and profitability.